clamsproject/mmif/specifications/doc/index.md

 }
 ```

 Each view has a unique identifier.
 Annotation elements in the view have identifiers unique to the view and these elements can be uniquely referred to from outside the view by using the view identifier and the annotation element identifier.
 For example, if the view above had an annotation with identfier "a8" then it could be referred to from outside the view by "v0:a8".
-The optional *@context* property is useful for views with results from LAPPS tools.
-Recall that the context introduced in the top level is a context that defines all kinds of terms from the CLAMS vocabulary.
-The problem is that there could be terms in the CLAMS and LAPPS vocabularies with the same name but with different meanings.
-There is no way to deal with that ambiguity in one context file so we allow a view to have a more specific LAPPS-oriented context  that overrules the CLAMS context.
+The *@context* property defines the vocabulary vocabulary contex for the annotations in the view.
+Here we have the CLAMS vocabulary, but for views with results from LAPPS services we can use the LAPPS vocabulary context.

 Before describing the metadata and annotation we list a few general principles relevant to views: